-- (i) IT service income and domain hosting, administrative and support charges were determined with reference to the terms mutually agreed between the Group and the counterparties. - (ii) Details of sale and leaseback and leasing arrangements as at 31 December 2020 and 2019 are set out in Notes 23(b) and 24 respectively to the consolidated financial statements. - (iii) The immediate holding company at nil consideration granted to the Group a non-exclusive licence to use the trademarks in relation to the business of paper and packaging.
+- (i) The transactions were determined with reference to the terms mutually agreed between the Group and the respective counterparty. - (ii) Details of sale and leaseback and lease arrangements as at 31 December 2021 and 2020 are set out in Note 23(b) and 25 respectively to the consolidated financial statements. - (iii) The immediate holding company at nil consideration granted to the Group a non-exclusive licence to use the trademarks in relation to the business of paper and packaging.

-The IT service income and domain hosting, administrative and support charges as set out in Note(i) above qualified as fully exempt connected transactions.
-The sale and leaseback and lease arrangements as set out in Notes 23(b) and 24 respectively to the consolidated financial statements were non-exempt continuing connected transactions.
-Further details of the continuing connected transactions are set out in the section headed "Continuing Connected Transactions" in the Report of the Directors of this annual report.
-The free use of trademarks owned by the immediate holding company as set out in Note (iii) above qualified as fully exempt continuing connected transaction.
+The transactions as set out in Note (i) above qualified as fully exempt connected transactions.
+The sale and leaseback and lease arrangements as set out in Note (ii) above were non-exempt continuing connected transactions.
+Further details are set out in the section headed "Continuing Connected Transactions" in the Report of the Directors.
+The free use of trademarks owned by the immediate holding company as set out in Note (ii) above qualified as fully exempt continuing connected transaction.